 Basically, cladding is an external protective layer that surrounds the entire multibank.
 It serves to provide the bank with more structural security and an aesthetic appearance.
 There's a few ins and outs as to how cladding works for different styles of multibanks, so let's dive in.

-This is the default option for most of our multibanks.
 This means that the letterboxes are exposed and you will see the joins between them, as well as all the external rivets and bolts that hold the bank together.
 By no means is it a low quality product however.

 No Cladding Corner of Multibank

 As you can see above, the divide between the two boxes is visible, as well as the holes for the door pins.

 This is a 1mm thick sheet that surrounds the bank on the top, bottom and sides.
 It will hide all the aforementioned screws, bolts, divides and holes, giving a much nicer, professional look to the bank.
 Basic cladding works well for post mounted banks, and multibanks installed on a wall.